Everything You Need to Know About Cooking and Shopping for In Season Hazelnuts

 All week long, we'll be featuring new hazelnut recipes on Kitchen Stories.
 Check back to see what's new, then try one for yourself!
 Here's where to start:

 What's your favorite way to enjoy hazelnuts?
-Let us know in the comments below or share your best hazelnut recipe with us at email@example.com.
+Let us know in the comments below or upload your best hazelnut recipe to our app to share it with the community.